Responsive

 3. Automated Deployment: Once a change is pushed to a GitOps repository, automated systems (e.g., CI/CD pipelines) ensure the changes are applied to the infrastructure or application environments - often called the reconciliation loop.
 This is often handled by tools like Flux or ArgoCD which continuously monitor the live environment and the state described in Git.
 If the live state diverges from the Git repository, these tools automatically correct the infrastructure to match the desired state.

-How to apply Continuous Testing to GitOps?
+How to Apply Continuous Testing to GitOps?

 As mentioned above, a GitOps approach is often set up to continuously monitor your git repositories for state changes and ensure that these are applied to your applications and infrastructure.
 Running tests to validate that these changes are successful fits naturally into both GitOps and Continuous Testing paradigms.